 - A. In the event that the unusual topography, location of existing buildings, or location or size of the parcel to be developed would make strict adherence to the requirements of this Article serve no meaningful purpose or would make it physically impossible to install and maintain the required improvements, the Administrator may alter the requirements of this Section up to 10% less than the minimum requirement or 10% more than the maximum requirement, provided the spirit and intent of the Section are maintained.
 This flexibility shall not apply to minimum building setbacks as set forth in Section 4.2.2.
-Such an alteration may occur only at the request of the developer, who shall submit a plan to the Administrator showing existing site features or alternative improvements that would achieve the intent of the requirements of this Article.
+Such an alteration may occur only at the requirements of this Article.
 The vacancy or non-use of an adjoining parcel shall not constitute grounds for providing relief to the requirements contained in this Article.
 Neither shall the desire of an owner to make a more intensive use or greater economic use of the property be grounds for reducing the requirements. - B. Any deviation from minimum setbacks shall require the issuance of a Variance by the Board of Adjustment as set forth in Section 2.2.6.
 Any deviation from any other requirement of this Article by greater than 10% shall require review and approval by the Planning Board as an Alternative Design subject to the procedures set forth in Section 2.2.9.